gaofan83/rust_stereo/README.md

 ##### Note: the latest Stereo-seq gem file has a different file extension that ends in gem.gz
 #####
 #### 2) Download marker_genes_5XFAD.csv from this repo https://github.com/gaofan83/rust_stereo/
+##### Note: This list of mouse brain cell-type marker genes originated from the following paper:
+##### Human and mouse single-nucleus transcriptomics reveal TREM2-dependent and - independent cellular responses in Alzheimer’s disease, Nature Medicine 2020
 #####
 #### 3) Run the following command to generate cell-type-specific image files and return statistics results
 ##### Result files can be downloaded from [Google Drive](https://drive.google.com/drive/folders/10LF7JoX_0CqqfQoR7xSZQqvL_9zIJA49?usp=sharing)